amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

             - binary classifier problem.

 # Object Detection
+- REPGN:OBJECT DETECTION WITH RELATIONAL PROPOSAL GRAPH NETWORK
+    - 4/18/2019, arxiv only
+    - apply the graph netowrk on the proposals. the gain is less than 1 point here on coco.
+- DetectoRS: Detecting Objects with Recursive Feature Pyramid and Switchable Atrous Convolution
+- Bridging the gap between372anchor-based and anchor-free detection via adaptive training sample selection
+    - cvpr 2020
+    - contribution
+        - an adaptive method for positive/negative assignment, which is based on teh center distance between teh anchor and the gt and the adaptive statistic information
+        - overall, the imporovement is 1-2 points
+- End-to-end object detection with Transformers
+    - arxiv 5/2020, facebook
+    - idea
+        - similar with yolo, but the feature map is re-fused by transformer layers.
+        - in the end, no aanchor is associated with the spatial locations.
+Each location predicts independent box coordinates and classification result
+        - in the training, the assignment is based on the loss, which targets the matching (bipartite matching from the prediction to the ground truth) to have smallest loss.
+    - roughly, it achieves 1 percent gain, compared with faster-rcnn
+- RepPoints: Point Set Representation for Object Detection
+    - idea
+        - for the bounding box regression, predict 9 points, and use the min/max to get the bounding box.
+The loss is also based on this box.
 - A deep learning pipeline for product recognition on store shelves
     - arxiv 12/2018, IPAS 2018 (IEEE International Conference on Image Processing, Applications and Systems)
     - approach